-3.0 METHODS-YEAR 5 (2012) TRIBUTARY PASSAGE ASSESSMENTS/MONITORING
+3.0 METHODS-YEAR 5 (2013) TRIBUTARY PASSAGE ASSESSMENTS/MONITORING

-Inventory and study elements were designed to investigate spawning distribution and assess tributary access.
-The timing of biophysical and topographic surveys of tributary fans focused on periods of combined low stream flow and low reservoir operating levels to optimize field inventory and mapping and identify passage barriers to Rainbow Trout, which may otherwise not be apparent during higher reservoir levels.
-Field surveys were also timed to coincide with Rainbow Trout, Kokanee and Bull Trout staging and spawning activities.
+Inventory and study elements were designed to investigate spawning distribution and tributary access.
+Field surveys were timed to coincide with Rainbow Trout, Kokanee and Bull Trout staging and spawning activities.